ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/McLennan-motors.md

 **WARNING: Unlike many other motor controllers that remember settings through autosave the McLennan exclusively uses macros.
 This means for changing parameters in a persistent way you will need to change them in the IOC configuration rather than the motor details panel, otherwise they will get lost on IOC restart.
 We now plan to make these settings appear read-only in the motor view to avoid any confusion **

-Instructions on how to convert a **labview mclennan ini file** are at the end of this document in the [converting values from labview](#converting-values-from-labview) section
+Instructions on how to convert a **LabVIEW Mclennan ini file** are at the end of this document in the [converting values from LabVIEW](#converting-values-from-labview) section

 ## Behaviour

 ### Motor Resolution
-The motor resolution is set with the *MSTP***n** IOC macros and in units of `steps/mm` (same as in SECI/labview), this will be inverted by the IOC internally as the EPICS motor record `MRES` field uses the inverse `mm/step`.
+The motor resolution is set with the *MSTP***n** IOC macros and in units of `steps/mm` (same as in SECI/LabVIEW), this will be inverted by the IOC internally as the EPICS motor record `MRES` field uses the inverse `mm/step`.

 ### Encoder Resolution
 The encoder ratio rather than encoder resolution is set with the *ERES***n** IOC macros, this is a string like `400/4096` and bears no direct relation to the EPICS motor record `ERES`.
-As the mclennan driver pretends to be open loop (no encoder present as per `MSTA` field) whatever mode it is running in, the motor record `ERES` is not actually used and is set to `0` in the `st.cmd` and will then display as the same value as motor record `MRES` when later viewed.
+As the Mclennan driver pretends to be open loop (no encoder present as per `MSTA` field) whatever mode it is running in, the motor record `ERES` is not actually used and is set to `0` in the `st.cmd` and will then display as the same value as motor record `MRES` when later viewed.
 So ignore the encoder resolution value displayed on the motor record screen.

-The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`, in SECI/labview this was referred to as `Numerator / Demoninator`.
+The encoder ratio written `M/E` is providing `motor_steps_per_revolution / encoder_steps_per_revolution`, in SECI/LabVIEW this was referred to as `Numerator / Demoninator`.
 So `actual_position_steps = encoder_steps_readback * encoder_ratio`.
 For closed loop (encoder feedback) controller mode to work this ratio needs to be correct so that `commanded_motor_steps_moved = encoder_steps_moved * encoder_ratio`, if the ratio isn't right the motor will fail to get position leading to many retries and an error.
 It is possible to work out the ratio by e.g. going to motor console (PuTTY/hterm), doing a small MR relative move and comparing command position (CP) and actual position (AP). `dbior` command on an ioc window now shows these values, as does the `QP` command at the motor low level serial interface.
 The Raw encoder steps is `IP` or `Input Position` which is scaled by encoder ratio to give actual (AP) position.
 If encoder and motor move in opposite directions, add a minus sign to encoder ratio.

 ### Velocity
 The McLennan motor velocity is set with the *VELO***n** IOC macros, the value set is in `mm/second`, same units as EPICS motor record uses.